EFoders/CSE466_Voting/README.md

 This project implements a voting system for a hypothetical government

-Before prod, all .PHP files will need to be used outside of the /html file in UNIX and links to them changed, so that they cannot be stolen by attackers.
+- Before prod, all .PHP files will need to be used outside of the /html file in UNIX and links to them changed, so that they cannot be stolen by attackers.

+- PHP cannot be included in html files in an unconfigured apache server.
+Ensure you do the proper configuration to enable inline php and php files.

-Databases are to be handled by mysql.
+- Databases are to be handled by mysql.
 This means that mysql needs to be installed on the machine and running, before connecting to a database.
 This will be very inconvenient for active testing, try to work with it.
 We will standardize the database naming and columns for ease of testing.

-Requirements:
+Requirements (<span style="color:green">Text in green is already done.</span>):

 1. Landing page
-   - Display a welcome message and the different pages they can go to.
+   - <span style="color:green">Display a welcome message and the different pages they can go to.</span>
-   - Login button
+   - <span style="color:green">Login button.</span>
 3. Login/Auth mechanism
    - Login page that links to a PHP file
    - research and implement proper authentication